Britespan Building Systems Inc. is honored to share that it has made the list of one of Canada’s fastest-growing manufacturing companies for 2020.

-Salt storage facility owners want common objectives met in their buildings; Lowest possible total project cost, lowest total cost of ownership, tallest vertical clearance and corrosion resistance/elimination.
+Salt storage facility owners want common objectives met in their buildings; Lowest possible total project cost, the lowest total cost of ownership, tallest vertical clearance, and corrosion resistance/elimination.

 You have finally found the perfect fabric building solution for your agricultural operations.
 But now, what payment options are there to purchase the building?
 Should you pay cash upfront, or consider other financing options like leasing?

 Britespan is excited to share that Cobra Structures has joined our network of authorized dealers!
 Cobra Structures have been in the construction business since 2010, and in the fabric building industry as resellers and installers since 2014, offering full-service project to completion to their customers, including sales, installation, and building maintenance.

 Tension fabric buildings, fabric structures, hoop buildings, and Cover-All buildings.
 Fabric buildings have been available to the market as storage and shelter building solutions for nearly 50 years now.

 Airport buildings are an integral part of the entire airport operating process.
 Outside of the terminals, buildings are used for everything from hangars, cargo handling buildings, packaging handling and logistics buildings, and maintenance and repair facilities.